mcsee/Software-Design-Articles/Articles/Blogging/I Wrote More than 90 Articles on 2021 Here is What I Learned/readme.md

 - I avoid perfection.
 I publish them when they are *ready*.

-- Then I make corrections with other people's comments.
+- Then I make corrections following other people's comments.
 Even after months.

 - I [Garden](Blogging\Today I Learned the Concept of Gardening) my articles.